brettfrable/uxd/readme.md

 I also made use of css grid and css variables sense the requirements for this project stated support only needed to be for the latest versions of chrome / safari.

-Source code can be viewed here in the git reposity.
+Source code can be viewed here in the git repository.

 To run the project locally: